 I found 2 guided tours which include Fjaðrárgljúfur in their tour:

-I have written other travel-blogs on Kirkjubæjarklaustur and the Elf City & Elf Church in the vicinity of Fjarðárgljúfur, which you might want to include in your visit to South-Iceland:
+I have written other travel-blogs about Kirkjubæjarklaustur and the Elf City & Elf Church in the vicinity of Fjarðárgljúfur, which you might want to include in your visit to South-Iceland:

 There are many other beautiful canyons in Iceland and I have written travel-blogs about some of them: